ewhall8/Loop/README.md

 (Note: there is also a tab for the Wiki at the top of this page)

+In order to get the push notification remotely you need to install Loop Follow app and follow the steps [here](https://github.com/amazaheri/Loop-Follow)

 # License and Code of Conduct

 Please read the [LICENSE](/LICENSE.md) and [CODE_OF_CONDUCT](/CODE_OF_CONDUCT.md)